j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 No stars in the room, yet

-pointillism of remembered, embered sight
+pointillism of an embered sight

 which shows that all I ever see